verkligheten/leaderboard/README.md

 end
 ```

 # Every second some amount of users should get a new score.
-User could get or loose X scores.
+User could get or loose X scores
 ```ruby
 class UpdateUsersScoreContainerJob < ApplicationJob queue_as :default